-Connect to a vCloud Director Server
+Connect to a VMware Cloud Director Server

-To run cmdlets on a vCloud Director server and perform administration or monitoring tasks, you must establish a connection to the server.
+To run cmdlets on a VMware Cloud Director server and perform administration or monitoring tasks, you must establish a connection to the server.

 Create and Manage Organizations

 Organizations provide resources to a group of users and set policies that determine how users can consume those resources.
 Create and manage organizations for each group of users that requires its own resources, policies, or both.